steve-aurora/steve-aurora.github.io/watch.md

 layout: page
 ---

-Link to the Youtube live stream and recorded talks.
+Link to the Youtube live stream.